 All homes must have access to a pedestrian or a motorized vehicle from any public or private street with a surface.
 In the event, that the property is owned privately, the property must be maintained by a homeowners association.

 Or by an agreement with other private homeowners.

 Free Of Health and Safety Hazards FHA Appraisal Guidelines

 FHA also requires that the subject property need to be clear of any health and safety hazards such as mold, pollution, radioactive items, lead, asbestos, peeling paint, and other hazards.

 Hazards also include faulty wiring, electrical, plumbing, and heating and air conditioning systems that are visibly noticeable to the FHA appraisal during an inspection.
 In the event, that the FHA appraiser finds such hazards on the subject property, the violation in question needs to be corrected and a re-inspection needs to be scheduled.

 FHA appraisal guidelines also mandate that the subject property’s structures be separated from the adjoining buildings via a wall that is of full height.

-- The reason is so that it has enough clearance to be able to perform wall maintenance if required to do so
+In the event, that the wall is an outermost exterior wall, appraisal guidelines mandate that there should be ample space in between the buildings.
+The reason is so that it has enough clearance to be able to perform wall maintenance if required to do so.

 FHA appraisal guidelines also require that the subject property is graded so that in the event of major rainstorms.